 Does that make him an elitist snob?
 I don’t think so.
 Not when you could find him indulging in some of the finest delights from a Waffle House or Sizzler.
 And last I checked, elitist snobs aren’t frequent purveyors of mom and pop taco trucks, which are often found in the grittier parts of town.

 If president, I get the sense that Bourdain would insist on rejoining the Paris Climate Agreement.
 I suppose when you actually travel to places on the fringe of global warming’s impact, you become, well, informed?

 Having seen first-hand societies under the shadow of oppression, I reckon this cynical, but even-handed former chef would re-institute Net Neutrality, scale-back surveillance programs, and instead of harping on “fake news”, would take real action to prevent foreign influence in elections.
 I’m just guessin’.

 Bourdain would never in a million years submit to being president.
 Who in their right mind would give up what he’s got going, to put up with the intense, never-ending scrutiny and Congress?
 And let’s not forget, this entertainer and businessman comes with a checkered past and a few failed marriages behind him.
 Instant disqualifiers.

 Honestly, when you have the best job in the world, why let your ego get in the way to pursue something as torturous as the presidency?
 If he were to take on the job, let’s imagine for a sec what might actually happen…

 First off, he’d probably make enemies of all the two-faced suits currently running our government.
 I think he’d quickly gravitate to foreign affairs.
 A Bourdain Summit of the Koreas would require sampling of street food in Seoul, followed by karaoke, to lighten the mood.
-By the time the evening’s festivities have concluded, everyone would’ve forgotten what the fuck they were fighting over in the first place.
+By the time the evening’s festivities have concluded, everyone would’ve forgotten what the beef they were fighting over in the first place.